 I used a folded piece of card stock to hang the stars on while they dried.
 The milk paint dries quickly so by the time I finished the first side on the last star, I could start at the beginning and paint the second side.

-Good time to listen to an audio book or podcast 😉
+This is a good time to listen to an audiobook or podcast 😉

 The second coat of paint really brought out the fullness of the Mustard Seed Yellow.
 This is such a pretty vintage shade of yellow!